 Dr. DeJesus studied Medicine in the Philippines and completed her Residency in Detroit, Michigan.
 She has been a part of EBNS for 5 years.
 Throughout her career, she has published several articles for the field of Neonatology including studies in low-birth-weight, pulmonary hypertension, and more.
 In her spare time, she likes taking her kids to the skate park.

 Arthur D'Harlingue, MD

 Dr. Arthur D'Harlingue attended medical school at St. Louis University.
-He completed his pediatric residency and Neonatal-Perinatal Fellowship at Stanford University.
+He completed both his pediatric residency and Neonatal-Perinatal Fellowship at Stanford University.
 He has been with the neonatology group since 1983.
-He is the Director of Neonatology at UCSF Benioff Children's Hospital Oakland and the President of East Bay Newborn Specialists.
-He has been a member of the ECMO team at Children's Hospital Oakland since 1988.
+He is the Director of Neonatology at UCSF Benioff Children's Hospital of Oakland and is the President of East Bay Newborn Specialists.
+He has been a member of the ECMO team at Children's Hospital of Oakland since 1988.
 His clinical interests include nutrition, pulmonary artery hypertension, and ECMO.
 He enjoys hiking and running.